jaeseonim/Resume/README.md

 - **Student Reporter**, Dankook University College of Medicine (*Jan 2024 - Dec 2024*)

-  - Published articles in every issue throughout the year, covering school events, personal essays, and interviews with faculty members.
+  - Published 6 articles covering school events, personal essays, and interviews with faculty members.
   - Contributed to the medical college newsletter website(), providing relevant information and updates to the college community.

 ## 📜 Certifications